Umeclidinium and vilanterol (Inhalation)

 Ask your healthcare professional how you should dispose of any medicine you do not use.

 Keep umeclidinium and vilanterol in a dry place away from heat and sunlight.
-Throw away umeclidinium and vilanterol 6 weeks after opening or when the counter reads "0".
+Throw it away 6 weeks after opening or when the counter reads "0".

-If you will be using umeclidinium and vilanterol for a long time, it is very important that your doctor check your progress at regular visits.
-This will allow your doctor to see if the medicine is working properly and to check for any unwanted effects.
+It is very important that your doctor check your progress at regular visits to make sure umeclidinium and vilanterol is working properly.
+Blood and urine tests may be needed to check for any unwanted effects.

 Talk with your doctor or get medical care right away if: